-Fee covers Creation of Listing plus headshot shoot and at least one professional online headshot chosen by Cooper Screen Academy staff.
+Fee covers creation and maintenance of Listing plus headshot shoot and provision of a folder of 5-10 online headshots chosen by Cooper Screen Academy staff.

 Listing fee of $250 (GST inc.) is per calendar year.
 If joining the listings mid year the same fee applies.

 2019 discounts: Half price for students who have had an active and paid up Listing for 2 years, FREE for students who have had an active and paid up Listing for 4 years.
 After one year free the fee returns to full fee.
 PLEASE NOTE: the first year of the CSA Listings headshots and listings were provided for free.

 To obtain a discount a student’s Listing must have remained active without pause.